H-1B for Nurses

 Priority of Acceptance:

-All must qualify under general position, education, Department of Labor, USCIS, and U.S. employer H-1B requirements.
+All must qualify under the general position, education, Department of Labor, USCIS, and U.S. employer H-1B requirements.

 • Certified Advanced Practice Registered Nurses (APRNs) are generally the first to be accepted for the H-1B petition.
 Examples of specialized nursing occupations under the APRN category are: